neurosity/neurosity-sdk-js/README.md

 # Notion Client API by Neurosity

 - Universal JavaScript support: Node/Browser/Electron
-- Wifi/WebSocket/Offline & Cloud/Firebase/Online modes
+- Firebase + Custom Metric Subscriber
 - Event-driven multi-client real-time architecture

 > This is a private (soon to be public) module published on npm.
 Ensure the npm user has access to the neurosity npm org before installing/publishing.